-In cases where children have experienced abuse/abused others, an individual pastoral support plan will be devised, implemented and reviewed regularly should the pupil require additional pastoral support/intervention.
+In cases where children have experienced abuse/abused others, the DSL should ensure that appropriate support is offered.
+An individual support plan will be devised, implemented and reviewed regularly should the pupil (victim, perpetrator, or other child affected) require additional pastoral support/intervention.
 This plan will detail areas of support, who will be involved (ie learning mentor, key worker) and the child's wishes and feelings.
-A written outline of the individual support plan will be kept in the child's child protection record (Appendix 5)
+A copy of the individual support plan (Appendix 5) will be kept in the child's child protection record.